 As the issues surfaced and magnified, there was a cascading affect as the configuration errors and system inconsistencies affected downstream processes.
 As the health plan tried to stabilize and remediate the system, further migrations were delayed.
 The health plan continued to struggle with system stability issues and its vendor was unresponsive and unprepared to support the configuration on the platform and help resolve the chaos that ensued.

 Many claims were pending in the system.
 A typical first pass rate on electronic claim submissions can average around 90%, but the health plan experienced around a 50% first pass rate because of the problems it was experiencing.

-Frustrated by the experience, the health plan asked IQVIA’s Healthcare Center of Excellence to perform an assessment and develop a roadmap to address the issues.
+Frustrated by the experience, the health plan asked IQVIA’s Healthcare Technology practice to perform an assessment and develop a roadmap to address the issues.

 What we learned

-The Healthcare Center of Excellence (COE) resources shadowed the health plan staff to see the current system configurations, first-hand, and identify the issues as they occurred.
+The Healthcare Technology practice resources shadowed the health plan staff to see the current system configurations, first-hand, and identify the issues as they occurred.
 Many issues were identified as simple configuration changes to resolve data inconsistencies and resolve incomplete configurations.
 Based on data samples and claim extract reports, claim errors and their root cause were extrapolated and documented.
 That information formed the basis for our assessment findings and recommendations.

 During discovery meetings, we learned how we could best help the health plan position itself for success in meeting its objectives, including:

 - Improving operational service levels to ensure a better customer experience.